joeylockie/lockiemedia/README.md

 ### Option 1: Run Locally

 1. Clone or download this repository to your local machine.
-2. Open the `public` folder.
-3. Open the `index.html` file in a modern web browser (like Chrome, Firefox, or Edge).
+2. Open the `index.html` file in a modern web browser (like Chrome, Firefox, or Edge).

 That's it!
-The application will run, and your data will be saved automatically to that browser's local storage.
+The application will run, and your data will be saved automatically to that browser's IndexedDB database.

 ### Option 2: Deploy to a Static Host

-You can deploy the contents of the `public` folder to any static web hosting service, such as:
+You can deploy the project files to any static web hosting service, such as:

 * GitHub Pages
 * Netlify